A unifying approach to tropicalization: Scheme theoretic tropicalization

-\begin{rem} Corollary \ref{cor: tropicalization as base change for monomial X and totally positive T} makes precise the idea of the tropicalization as a base change along a valuation, as explained in the introduction.
+\begin{rem} Theorem \ref{thm: tropicalization for totally positive tropical base} makes precise the idea of the tropicalization as a base change along a valuation, as mentioned in the paragraph \emph{Analytification as a base change} of the introduction.
 As we explained in Remark \ref{rem: halos}, $(-)^\mon:\Halos\to\OBlpr^\mon$ is a fully faithful embedding of the category of halos, which are ordered semirings together with subadditive morphisms, into the category of monomial blueprints.
 In the following, we identify halos with their images in $\OBlpr^\mon$.

 Let $k\to B$ and $v:k\to T$ be a morphism of halos and assume that $T$ is totally positive, e.g.\ $T=(\R_{\geq0}^\pos)^\mon$ or $T=(\T^\pos)^\mon$.
 Then the tensor product $B\otimes_k T$ exists in $\OBlpr^\mon$ and it is a tropicalization of $B$ along $v$.